 How do student loans get to the trusts in the first place?

 After a student loan is disbursed, the originating bank transfers the loan account to a depositor that holds it until it is transferred to a trust.
 Once in the trust, a servicer is hired by the trust to collect payments from the student.
 Meanwhile, bonds are sold to investors.

 Why does all this happen?
-It diversifies the risk for lenders which allows them to extend more loans, allows more students to get loans, and it gives investors an opportunity to diversify their investments.
+It diversifies the risk for lenders which allows them to extend more loans, allows more students to get loans, and it allows investors to diversify their investments.

 What did the National Collegiate Student Loan Trust do wrong?

 In 2016, a student loan holder in New York fell behind on her payments and ended up getting sued by the National Collegiate Student Loan Trust (NCSLT).
 She hired a lawyer who reviewed the paperwork from the NCSLT and found it to be a mess.

 The defendant received notices for both loans she had and didn’t have.
 As they dug further, it was discovered that NCSLT couldn’t prove that they owned the loan for which they were suing.
 This was just the beginning.
 Several more cases like this came up.

 In September of 2017, the Consumer Financial Protection Bureau filed complaints against the National Collegiate Student Loan Trust and Transworld Systems, Inc. saying it had registered over 2,000 lawsuits for debts that it couldn’t prove it owned.

 Additionally, the CFPB alleged that false and misleading affidavits were filed in many of the collection lawsuits.
 Further, over 486 collection lawsuits were filed after the statute of limitations on the debt had expired.
 The proposed judgment requires that all 800,000 of the trust’s student loans be independently audited.